 For good reason, too.
 Each of these activities is essential to ensuring processes and technologies deliver the uninterrupted, enterprise-level service customers and the business rely on.

 1. Validating the Blockchain

-I am lucky to work with some of those experts.
+I am lucky to work with some of those experts who can validate a chain.
 They are able to audit nearly any type of blockchain code or cryptography in order to perform assessments of existing blockchain architectures or to test new technologies.
-For example, a vendor could claim that their blockchain consensus is based on proof of elapsed time, but they have no way to prove that to clients.
+For example, a vendor could claim that their blockchain consensus mechanism is technically better and less prone to attack, but they have no way to prove that to clients.
 A code audit can verify those claims and create that trust.